 Roles and Responsibilities of a Finance Department

 The contributions of finance department to any company and how these contributions positively affect organisational performance will greatly depend on factors such as the extent to which the owner/ manager is involved in his company.
-The roles and responsibilities of a finance department includes but are not limited to:
+The roles and responsibilities of a finance department include but are not limited to:

 b.
 Management of company’s cash flow

-It is duty of finance department to manage all cash flows into and out of a company and ensure that there are enough funds available to meet the day-to-day running of the company.
+It is the duty of the finance department to manage all cash flows into and out of a company and ensure that there are enough funds available to meet the day-to-day running of the company.
 This area also encompasses the credit and collections policies for the company’s customers, to ensure that vendors and creditors are paid correctly and on time; and that the company is also paid correctly and as when due.

 c.
 Budgets and forecasting

-In this function, the finance department works with managers to prepare company’s budgets and forecasts and also give feedback with regards to the financial standing of the company.
-This information can be used to fulfill cash needs of each department, plan company staffing levels, plan asset purchase and expansions at minimum cost before they become necessary.
+In this function, the finance department works with managers to prepare the company’s budgets and forecasts and also give feedback with regards to the financial standing of the company.
+This information can be used to fulfil the cash needs of each department, plan company staffing levels, plan asset purchase and expansions at minimum cost before they become necessary.
 The finance department can also use past records from respective departments to make better budget and forecast over long-term and short-term time horizons.

 d.
-Advising and sourcing longer term financing
+Advising and sourcing longer-term financing

-It is the duty of the finance department to advice companies on the best financing mix that could yield the company the best profit and also help them source longer term financing at the lowest cost such that there is a profit level of liquidity.
+It is the duty of the finance department to advise companies on the best financing mix that could yield the company the best profit and also help them source longer-term financing at the lowest cost such that there is a profit level of liquidity.
 Some of the many varied paths a company can source funds to finance their business as discussed in one of our articles “10 Most Common Ways to Finance Your Business” include bank credit or private lender debt or, share issues to private investors (where applicable).

 e.
 Management of Taxes

-Running a company involves paying tax, and it is the duty of finance department to handle tax issues.
-This includes creating good corporate relation with government by remitting PAYE (Pay As You Earn) to the relevant authority, and ensuring that implementation of tax matters are done within the framed policies.
+Running a company involves paying tax, and it is the duty of the finance department to handle tax issues.
+This includes creating good corporate relationships with government by remitting PAYE (Pay As You Earn) to the relevant authority, and ensuring that implementation of tax matters are done within the framed policies.

 f.
 Management of Company’s Investments